mayadesp/project-info/project1.md

 ### Thursday - August 23rd ###
 - **16:00h** - _Presentation Practice #2_: Demo <br>
-  For the second presentation practice you should incorporate a demo of your live game at the end of your talk.
+  For the second presentation practice you should incorporate a demo of your live app at the end of your talk.
-  Your presentation structure should be more or less the same, but you should make adjustments based on feedback from the previous day. <br>
+  Your presentation structure should be more or less the same, but you should make adjustments based on feedback from the previous practice. <br>
   [See Demo Tips](#demo-tips)

 ### Friday - August 24th ###